Glasgow Science Centre: Science Mall

 The largest of the three main, titanium-clad buildings takes a crescent shape structure and houses a Science Mall.
-In architectural terms it represents the canted hull of a ship, a reference to the adjacent 'canting basin', where vessels were brought to have the marine growth removed from their hulls.
+In architectural terms it represents the canted hull of a ship, a reference to the adjacent "canting basin", where vessels were brought to have the marine growth removed from their hulls.
 Internally, there are three floors of over 250 science-learning exhibits.
 As is usual for science centres, the exhibits aim to encourage interaction, and can be used or played with as part of the informal learning experience the centre aims to deliver.
 The building was designed by BDP.

 On Floor 1, amongst the many interactive exhibits that demonstrate scientific principles, visitors can access a Science Show Theatre and the Glasgow Science Centre Planetarium.
-The planetarium contains a Zeiss optical-mechanical projector that projects images of the night sky onto a 15m diameter dome.
+The planetarium uses a fulldome digital projection system to project images on to a 15-metre diameter dome.
 There is an area specifically aimed at young children, called The Big Explorer.

-On Floor 2, visitors can explore opportunities in STEM careers in the My World of Work Live interactive exhibition space.
+On Floor 2, visitors can explore the energy which powers our modern lives and how we can begin to live sustainably in 'Powering the Future' exhibition and celebrate the innovative spirit in us all in the Idea No59 exhibition.
 There is also The Lab, primarily used as an educational workshop space.

 Floor 3 was refurbished in 2012 and reopened to the public on 28 March 2013.
 It now houses an interactive exhibition about human health and wellbeing in the 21st century, called BodyWorks.
 Visitors are invited to consider their bodies, health and lifestyle from a new perspective through 115 interactive exhibits, research capsules and live laboratory experiences.

 The Ground Floor of the Science Mall contains the ticket desk, cafes, gift shop, and a cloakroom.
-There are a number of flexible room spaces on the Ground Floor that are used for a variety of educational and corporate purposes: an education space called The Egg; a lecture-theatre space called The Auditorium; and the Clyde Suite, a multi-purpose function space.
-Access to Glasgow Tower for the public is also via the Ground Floor.
+There are a number of flexible room spaces on the Ground Floor that are used for a variety of educational and corporate purposes: an education space called The Bothy and the Clyde Suite, a multi-purpose function space.
+Access to Glasgow Tower and the IMAX for the public is also via the Ground Floor.